 - Official transcripts from all undergraduate and law school programs attended

-- Include at least two letters of recommendation attesting to your ability to complete the S.J.D. program
+- At least two letters of recommendation attesting to your ability to complete the S.J.D. program

 - $55 application fee